 - A statement from the nominee’s department chair or dean, indicating an endorsement of the nomination

-- A one- to two-page, single-spaced statement from the nominee detailing her or his participation in and contributions to the CxC program, including the impact of CxC on his or her teaching and on student learning.
+- A one- to two-page, single-spaced statement from the nominee detailing their participation in and contributions to the CxC program, including the impact of CxC on their teaching and on student learning.
 (If self-nominated, this statement serves as the letter of nomination.)

 - A resume focused on CxC-related activities